 How to get from Nice to Cannes?

-The bus from Nice to Cannes is number 200, which departs from the Albert 1er/Verdun stop.
-The bus then drives along the Promenade des Anglais but does not stop at all stops, so make sure you check the information for the specific stops.
-In season, however, it is best to get on at the first stop, because even here the bus can already be crowded.
+The bus from Nice to Cannes is number 200, which departs from the Parc Phoenix stop.
 Tickets are bought from the driver and cost 1.50 euro.
-The journey, though, is long, sometimes even up to two hours.
+You can get to the Park Phoenix stop from the center by tram T2 with a Ticket Azur ticket, then you don’t have to buy a new ticket from the bus driver.
+The journey, though, is long, sometimes even up to 1,5 hours.
 It is worth knowing that bus 200 goes through the town of Antibes, which is very nice and worth visiting in itself.

 The train from Nice to Cannes costs more than 7 euro one way and takes about 40 minutes (also via Antibes).
 The stop in Cannes has the same name as the city – but don’t make a mistake by getting off at the Cannes La Bocca stop, which is further away; or the Cagnes-sur-Mer, which is just outside Nice.